EnigmaHuang/waifu2x-converter-XeonPhi/README.md

 This project is inspired by this article(https://zhuanlan.zhihu.com/p/20390706), because @sakamoto-poteko(https://www.zhihu.com/people/poteko, GitHub :  https://github.com/sakamoto-poteko) decided not to write computer program any more.
 Wish him have a happy life.

+NOTICE : This is a PROTOTYPE and may NOT have GOOD PERFORMANCE.

 ## Dependencies

 ### Platform